mpv-player/mpv/DOCS/man/input.rst

 ``file-format``
     Symbolic name of the file format.
-In some cases, this is a comma-separated list of format names, e.g. mp4 is ``mov,mp4,m4a,3gp,3g2,mj2`` (the list may grow future for any format).
+In some cases, this is a comma-separated list of format names, e.g. mp4 is ``mov,mp4,m4a,3gp,3g2,mj2`` (the list may grow in the future for any format).

 ``demuxer``
     Name of the current demuxer.
 (This is useless.)